Miss Grand International 2016

-Miss Grand International 2016 was the 4th Miss Grand International pageant, held at the Westgate International Theater in Las Vegas, Nevada, United States on 25 October 2016.

-being the first occasion in the history of the contest that this moves to the American continent, and candidates from 74 countries and autonomous territories around the world competed for the title.
-At the end of the event Claire Elizabeth Parker, Miss Grand International 2015 of Australia crowned Ariska Putri Pertiwi of Indonesia as Miss Grand International 2016.
-It is Indonesian's first victory of the country in the pageant's history.
+Miss Grand International 2016 was the fourth Miss Grand International pageant, held at the Westgate International Theater in Las Vegas, Nevada, United States, on October 25, 2016 the first time the contest was held outside Thailand.
+Candidates from seventy-four countries and territories competed for the title.
+At the end of the event Claire Elizabeth Parker, Miss Grand International 2015 of Australia crowned Ariska Putri Pertiwi of Indonesia as her successor, making her the first Asian candidate to win the title.
+Meanwhile, the first to fourth vice-miss titles was awarded to the representatives of the Philippines, Thailand, Puerto Rico, and the United States, respectively.

+The pageant's grand final was hosted by an American television personality, Brian J. White, and was broadcast to audiences worldwide via the pageant YouTube channel and the official Facebook page.

 Background

+Date and venue

-At Miss Grand International 2016, contestants from each country are scheduled to arrive at McCarran International Airport in Las Vegas, Nevada. between 8–9 October 2016.
+At Miss Grand International 2016, contestants from each country are scheduled to arrive at McCarran International Airport in Las Vegas, Nevada. between October 8–9, 2016.
 The contest organized a shuttle service from the airport to the hotel, Westgate.
 Las Vegas Resort and Casino Las Vegas by the contestant registration process.
 Including a sash handing event for representatives of each country has been held in this hotel as well.
-Then, on 10 October 2016, a press conference for the contest was held at City Hall in Las Vegas, Nevada.
+Then, on October 10, 2016, a press conference for the contest was held at City Hall in Las Vegas, Nevada.
 Each entrant will have the opportunity to introduce themselves and give a brief statement about the contest or other issues in front of all press conference participants.

-After that, on 11–13 October 2016, all contestants visited other attractions and landmarks within the city and nearby areas such as Grand Canyon, Red Rock Canyon National Conservation Area and Hoover Dam Then on 14 October 2016, the Swimsuit Competition was held at the hotel's swimming pool.
+After that, on October 11–13, 2016, all contestants visited other attractions and landmarks within the city and nearby areas such as Grand Canyon, Red Rock Canyon National Conservation Area and Hoover Dam Then on October 14, 2016, the Swimsuit Competition was held at the hotel's swimming pool.
 The winners of this best swimwear contest were announced in the final round. and the next day All of the contestants attended the William Carr's Photography charity red carpet fashion event to raise funds for Veterans in the United States.

-On 16 October 2016, the Best National Costume Contest was held at the Fremont Street Experience in downtown Las Vegas.
+On October 16, 2016 the Best National Costume Contest was held at the Fremont Street Experience in downtown Las Vegas.
 The contestant who receives the most votes from Facebook users around the world will receive the best national costume award.
-The winner was announced in the final contest on 25 October 2016.
+The winner was announced in the final contest on October 25, 2016.